membraneframework/membrane_demo/rtmp_to_hls/README.md

 The system is divided into two parts:

-- the server, is responsible for receiving the RTMP stream, converting it into HLS, and then publishing the created files with an HTTP server,
+- the server, which is responsible for receiving the RTMP stream, converting it into HLS, and then publishing the created files with an HTTP server,
 - the client, responsible for playing the incoming HLS stream.

 ### Server